AddisonHowe/soil-ko-wrangling/README.md

 ```

 For example, the lines indicate that for this specific sample, taxon 267608 had an average of 10.97 reads mapped to the 1493-length gene associated with the ID `WP_043876895.1`, which was associated to the KO K15864.

-The question now is how one should go about compiling this data.
-We want to show samples individually, and elucidate how the rejected reads map to the contaminant genomes.